A hope filled visit to Gulu

 On the morning we arrived, students lined the entrance as we drove in, singing, clapping, and dancing.
-The first thing you notice is the bright colours of the students’ clothes and the wide smiles (of those without masks!).
+The first thing you notice is the bright colours of the students’ clothes and the broad smiles (of those without masks!).
 It felt like such a meaningful moment.
-The last time I had driven in here was November 2019, when there were no students.
+The last time I drove in here was November 2019, when there were no students.
 Now the place looked full, vibrant, and alive.

 Many of these students have had upbringings that we can only imagine.
-One student lost his parents when he was 11 and worked evenings and weekends to pay his and his siblings’ school fees.
-Another student’s father was murdered, and her mother abandoned her at the age of 5.
+One student lost his parents when he was 11 and worked evenings and weekends to pay his and his sibling’s school fees.
+Another student’s father was murdered, and her mother abandoned her at 5.
 Each student at this college has a story to tell and a reason for being here.

-Tears built up as I sat there listening to Esther and thinking about what each student has had to go through to be here.
-I closed my eyes tightly and thanked God for what he was doing, and for the new hope he had given these young people.
+Tears built up as I sat there listening to Esther and thinking about what each student had to go through to be here.
+I closed my eyes tightly and thanked God for what he was doing and the new hope he had given these young people.

-The main thing that stood out to me, though, was not the buildings, but seeing the buildings occupied.
-This project has been over 5 years in the making, delayed significantly by the pandemic.
-To see students in classes, learning, hoping, dreaming of what they can achieve – that is what makes this all worthwhile.
+The main thing that stood out to me was not the buildings but seeing the buildings occupied.
+This project has been over five years in the making, delayed significantly by the pandemic.
+To see students in classes, learning, hoping, and dreaming of what they can achieve – that is what makes this all worthwhile.

-There was a very busy tailoring course, a hairdressing course, an automotive mechanics course, a carpentry course, a building and construction course, an IT suite, and all the buildings were being used.
+There was a jam-packed tailoring course, a hairdressing course, an automotive mechanics course, a carpentry course, a building and construction course, and an IT suite, and all the buildings were being used.

-If I had more hair, maybe I could have stayed longer at the hairdressing course, and it felt wrong to take advantage of the massage bed, but I observed as all these tools and pieces of equipment were put to good use.
-This is only week 3 of a 2 year course, and so I know that every piece of equipment will make such a key difference.
+If I had more hair, maybe I could have stayed longer at the hairdressing course, and it felt wrong to take advantage of the massage bed, but I observed that all these tools and equipment were put to good use.
+This is only week 3 of a 2-year course, so I know every piece of equipment will make such a critical difference.

 The staff also really inspired me.
 James, the Principal shows such professionalism and dedication.
 He tragically lost his wife during the pandemic.
 She died suddenly with breathing difficulties, and it was a great to shock to everyone, leaving James to look after 3 young children alone.